pivotal/cf-onboarding/PREP_CHECKLIST.md

 - [ ] The week before: send out an email to each of the participants.
 You can find a template in [FACILITATING.md](FACILITATING.md).

 ### Scheduling
-- [ ] Schedule a welcome/orientation session for Monday morning.
+- [ ] Schedule a welcome/orientation session (1hr at 9:30 Monday morning).
 Discuss the goals of the week and prime the participants to consider what they'd like to get out of Onboarding week.
-- [ ] Schedule daily standup.
+- [ ] Schedule daily standup (15min at 9:15, starting Tuesday).
-- [ ] Schedule afternoon check in.
+- [ ] Schedule afternoon check in (30min at 1:30).
-- [ ] Schedule retro at the end of the week, include link to retro board: https://retros.cfapps.io/retros/onboarding-sf
+- [ ] Schedule retro at the end of the week (1hr at 4:00), include link to retro board: https://retros.cfapps.io/retros/onboarding-sf
 - [ ] Schedule any sessions that you know the group would be interested in -- for example, BOSH boxes and lines.

 ### IaaS Setup